jurtasun/rcds_nextflow_intro/chapter1/README.md

 Nextflow has a built-in workflow parameter system called `params`, which makes it easy to declare and use CLI parameters.
 The general syntax is to declare `params.<parameter_name>` to tell Nextflow to expect a `--<parameter_name>` parameter on the command line.

-Here, we want to create a parameter called `--greeting`, so we need to declare `params.greeting` somewhere in the workflow.
+The way we create this value is by adding the `--greeting` parameter in our execution, and then declare `params.greeting` somewhere in the workflow.
 In principle we can write it anywhere; but since we're going to want to give it to the `say_hello()` process call, we can plug it in there directly by writing `say_hello(params.greeting)`.

-Note that the parameter name - at the workflow level - does not have to match the input variable name - at the process level.
-We're just using the same word because that's what makes sense and keeps the code readable.

 In the workflow block of `hellow_world.nf` file, make the following code change: